-A serum loved my all (including beauty editors & dermatologists).
-This formula is infused with a blend of 12 percent AHA & BHA—including glycolic, lactic, tartaric, citric acids and salicylic Acid—that work together to eliminate pore-clogging dead skin cells, fade dark spots, smoothen wrinkles, fine lines and improve overall skin texture and complexion.
+A serum loved by all (including beauty editors & dermatologists).
+This formula is infused with a blend of 12 percent AHA & BHA—including glycolic, lactic, tartaric, citric and salicylic Acid—that work together to eliminate pore-clogging dead skin cells, fade dark spots, smoothen wrinkles, fine lines and improve overall skin texture and complexion.

 Murad Vitamin C Glycolic Brightening Serum.

 A formula that unites glycolic acid with a stabilized form of vitamin C. While glycolic acid does its mild exfoliating and pore-decongesting job, vitamin C helps fight free radicals, subdue excess melanin production, thereby addressing hyperpigmentation issue, which in turn improves skin tone for the better.
 A combination of these two fantastic ingredient will tackle texture irregularities and brighten up the skin.